Prayers of the People

 Pray for those who suffer and those in any trouble

-Bob and Joanne Macdonald, Bob Macdonald’s parents, dealing with health\aging issues; for wisdom, healing, and provision.
+Bob and Joanne Macdonald, Bob Macdonald’s parents; for wisdom, healing, and provision.

 Brian Gilley, diagnosed with Stage IV melanoma; for healing, peace, and God’s presence for his family.